 Lemon: This is truly optional, and only works for some people (depending on local water mineral composition and other ingredients used).
 Many times it can be irritating* (but not detrimental short term) for the grains.
 If you decide to experiment, use a small wedge, and simply place it in the ferment (don't squeeze the juice in).
 Organic is best, washed well, if non-organic or unsure of cleanliness, just peel the rind off (which contains waxes, chemicals etc).
 Some people like the flavor this lends, some don't.
 Sometimes it can help with the ph of the ferment as well, depending on your water and other ingredients you're using.

-*If you like the flavor, but your grains are irritated by it (grow less, crumble a bit, acquire a dusty coating) simply stop using it in the ferment (the grains will recover), and add a little slice or squeeze into your strained, bottled kefir to flavor it. (as pictured above)
+*If you like the flavor, but your grains are irritated by it (grow less, crumble a bit, acquire a dusty coating) simply stop using it in the ferment (the grains will recover), and add a little slice or squeeze into your strained, bottled ginger beer to flavor it. (as pictured above)

 NOTE: We have found some fruits like dried strawberries just don't do much for the flavor OR for the grains.
 Raspberries on the other hand, work very well for flavor (but don't help the grains much...and dye them temporarily).
 Banana can be ok, but is sometimes a bit 'oily' and doesn't lend as much flavor as you'd think.
 Keep in mind some of these fruit will dye your grains a bit!
 But the dye is temporary - it will fade when you stop using the 'culprit' ingredient.
 Usually pink and red fruits are the ones to dye.

 A Note on Fresh Fruit: Fresh fruit is tricky and can irritate the grains (enzymes, antibacterial properties, weak organic acids).
 Most people find this works exceptionally well after fermenting.
-Simply add fresh fruit, or fresh fruit juice of your choice to your strained, bottled kefir to flavor it.
+Simply add fresh fruit, or fresh fruit juice of your choice to your strained, bottled ginger beer to flavor it.
 You can temporarily ferment juices such as grape or apple, but over time it can be irritating to the grains.
 Store bought juice is pasteurized and contains preservatives, both of which really reduce the effectiveness of the ferment.
 We encourage you to experiment with fresh juice (freshly squeezed 'raw' apple cider or blend up some grapes in a blender to make your own grape juice!

 Additional Thoughts and Tips